gusantos1/Azure-Devops-Spark/README.md

 ## Author

-The Azure-Devops-Spark library was written by Guilherme Silva < https://www.linkedin.com/in/gusantosdev/ > in 2022.
+The Azure-Devops-PySpark library was written by Guilherme Silva < https://www.linkedin.com/in/gusantosdev/ > in 2022.

 https://github.com/gusantos1/Azure-Devops-Spark